Fleak SQL Language Reference

 Implicit grouping: Simple queries with aggregate functions like

-imply an implicit grouping, equivalent toSELECT count(*) FROM events GROUP BY 1
+SELECT count(*) FROM recordsimply an implicit grouping, equivalent toSELECT count(*) FROM records GROUP BY 1. -

 JSON handling: The type system is more flexible than standard Postgres SQL and tries to cast types to container elements when using JSON operators.